 - For Image: Click on the Image button in the Insert tab and then follow the onscreen prompts to upload an image of your signature.

 - For Freehand: Simply click the Freehand button in the Insert tab and begin drawing your signature directly on your PDF with your mouse or fingers.

 When you’re happy with how your signature looks, click on the green and white double-down-arrow icon on the far left side of the screen to save and download your signed PDF.

 Many businesses find DocuSign the premier e-signature service for business use.
 DocuSign’s system is widely accepted as being as valid as an inked signature.
 This service is your best bet if you’re handling multiple electronic signatures per month.

-For $10 per month when billed annually, DocuSign’s Personal plan comes with many great benefits.
+DocuSign’s Personal plan comes with many great benefits.
 You have to pay an annual bill that comes out to be increments of $10 monthly payments.
 Perks include being able to send five documents for e-signature per month, support for multiple languages (44 languages for signing and 14 for documents), use of the DocuSign smartphone app, reusable templates, and real-time audit trails.

-Our electronic signature options are light-years ahead of the times when we were still fighting with toner cartridges and fax machines.
+The days of bulky fax machines, faulty ink cartridges, and wasting paper are numbered as the electronic signature becomes the most efficient and cost-effective method.
 Now you can sign all your important documents with the click of a mouse, a stylus, or even your finger.